In Queensland, claimants may make claims under the Building Industry Fairness (Security of Payment) Act (“BIF Act”) against respondents.

 - Firstly, the respondent pays the claim in full on the due date for payment.

 - Secondly, the respondent does not pay the full amount on the due date for payment.
-The respondent also serves a valid payment schedule, setting out their reasons for non-payment within ten business days of being served with the payment claim.
+The respondent also serves a valid payment schedule, setting out their reasons for non-payment within fifteen business days of being served with the payment claim.

 - Thirdly, the respondent does not pay the full amount by the due date for payment.